denten-books/plain-text/2-chapter.md

-from consciousness," quoting one Professor Jefferson in saying that it is not "until a machine can write a sonnet or compose a concerto because of thoughts and emotions felt, and not by the chance fall of symbols, could we agree that machine equals brain—that is, not only write it but know that it had written it.
+from consciousness," quoting one Professor Jefferson in saying that it is not "until a machine can write a sonnet or compose a concerto because of thoughts and emotions felt, and not by the chance fall of symbols, could we agree that machine equals brain---that is, not only write it but know that it had written it.
 No mechanism could feel (and not merely artificially signal, an easy contrivance) pleasure at its successes, grieve when its valves fuse, be warmed by flattery, be made miserable by its mistakes, be charmed by sex, be angry or